SCPET/PluginFramework-Docs/PluginAPI/Events/LockdownToggle.md

 # `LockdownToggle` - ServerEvent
 Event is invoked when one of the game's lockdowns (Light Containment Zone lockdown, or SCP-008 lockdown) is modified.
+Disallowing this event will stop the lockdown status from changing, but will **NOT** stop the levers from flipping.

 ## `Player` Player
 Get: Yes